wiseaidev/rust-data-analysis/README.md

 Make sure you have the rust kernel is selected from the top right corner of the kernel.
 You should see the official rust logo.

-## TODO

-For more info, you can refer to this medium article.
+For more info, you can refer to [this medium article](https://towardsdatascience.com/rust-the-next-big-thing-in-data-science-319a03305883).